Eric-yhg/Totoro/README.md

 #just do it##############
 ```
 CMDB
-This project is just for great!
+This project is just for practise!
 ```